MonoTech01/TryHackMe/Windows/Investigating Windows.md

 # What two accounts had administrative privileges (other than the Administrator user)?
 ### Command: net localgroup administrators

 # Whats the name of the scheduled task that is malicous?
-What file was the task trying to run daily?
+What file was the task trying to run daily + What port did this file listen locally for?

 ### Command:  Get-ScheduledTask
-### Command:  Get-ScheduledTask | Where TaskName -EQ “[file's name]”
+### Command:  $task = Get-ScheduledTask | Where TaskName -EQ “[file's name]”
+              $task.actions